vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

             when: {'@cars[x].passengers[y]': ['change']},
              then: function(event, indexMap) {
                 return {text: 'Feedback for: ' + this.model.get('cars[' + indexMap.x + '].passengers[' + 'indexMap.y + ']')}
+                },
              to: 'my-feedback-for-car[x]-and-passenger[y]'
            }
 ```
 You can see that if a change is made on any passenger from any car, we'll invoke the “then” function and pass in the indices of the changed property for x and y as an indexMap.
 Finally, the resulting “then” directives will be made against an element found using the “to” mapping.
 One or many elements will be found with the value of the data-feedback attribute that matches the x and y indices.

+Using a variable (e.g. x, y, z, etc.) in a "when" field, means that it will listen to all elements that match that pattern but it will applied to the matching feedback element (the matching "to").

-You can replace a variable assignment in the “when” or the “to” with a specific numeric value as well.
-Changing a “when” or “to” from [x] → [0] would make it so that the when-then would only listen to the first car or only update the first car respectively.
+You can replace a variable assignment in the “when” with a specific numeric value as well.
+This limits the listenting elements to just the one specified but still only applies the feedback instructions to the matching feedback element.
+Changing a “when” from [x] → [0] would make it so that the when-then would only listen to the first car and apply to the matching first car's feedback element.

-While you should always assign variable names to the indices in a “when”, a “to” can capture many indices by using open array notation, “[]”.
-Using a [] will mean that any invocation of a “then” will occur against all elements with indices 0-n. ```'my-feedback-for-car[]-and-passenger[y]' ```will push any “then” directives to all cars but limited to only the specific passenger index that was triggered by the capturing “when”.
-Likewise, ```'my-feedback-for-car[]-and-passenger[]'``` will push any “then” directives to all elements that match the pattern: ```'my-feedback-for-car[*]-and-passenger[*]'```.
+You can also replace a variable assignement in the "when" with an open array notation, “[]”.
+Using a [] will mean that a change on any triggering element (the "when") that matches that pattern, will apply to all feedback elements (the "to"s).

-On the “to” field, you have freedom of where you put index variables and when you choose an open array notation.
-You can get your desired effect by playing with the index assignments.

 Summary:
 >When: when to trigger a “then”.